How to Buy a Japanese Kitchen Knife (Without Getting Ripped Off)

 The premium carbon option.
 Better edge retention than White Steel.
 Still rusts, but slightly less aggressively.
 Professional-level steel.

 If you're reading this guide, get VG-10 or AUS-10.
 Seriously.
 Carbon steel knives are great, but they need constant attention.
-I'll cover carbon maintenance at the end for those who want to go down that road.
+We'll cover carbon maintenance at the end for those who want to go down that road.

 Which knife to start with